Envelope detector: General considerations

 Most practical envelope detectors use either half-wave or full-wave rectification of the signal to convert the AC audio input into a pulsed DC signal.
+Full-wave rectification traces both positive and negative peaks of the envelope.
+Half-wave rectification ignores negative peaks, which may be acceptable based on the application, particularly if the input signal is symmetric about the horizontal axis.
+Low threshold voltage diodes (e.g. germanium or Schottky diodes) may be preferable for tracking very small envelopes.

-Filtering is then used to smooth the final result.
-This filtering is rarely perfect and some "ripple" is likely to remain on the envelope follower output, particularly for low frequency inputs such as notes from a bass instrument.
-Reducing the filter cutoff frequency gives a smoother output, but decreases the high frequency response.
-Therefore, practical designs must reach a compromise.
+The filtering for smoothing the final result is rarely perfect and some "ripple" is likely to remain on the output, particularly for low frequency inputs such from a bass instrument.
+Reducing the filter cutoff frequency gives a smoother output, but designers must compromise this with the circuit's high frequency response.